pattan9955/tp/docs/DeveloperGuide.md

 ## 1.1 **About Fridgy**

+Fridgy is a **food and recipe management system**, which aims to help users manage their ingredients and recipes easily.
+It warns you about expiring ingredients, and automatically deducts your ingredients when you execute recipes.

-Fridgy is a **desktop app for managing an Inventory of food as well as a list of recipes, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Fridgy is a _desktop app_, optimized for use via a Command Line Interface (CLI), while having an interactive Graphical User Interface (GUI) to display ingredients and recipes.
 If you can type fast, Fridgy can get your fridge Inventory and recipe sorted out faster than traditional GUI apps.

-Fridgy helps to manage and track your ingredients in the fridge.
-It can warn you about expiring ingredients and track your recipes in the Recipe Book.
-There will be more functionalities in the future, such as automatic deduction of ingredients after executing a recipe.

 ## 1.2 **Setting up, Getting started**